A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

 Amtrak (New York to Chicago)

 Amtrak is one of the best long-haul train services for travel.
-It offers a wide variety of options, including multiple classes of service, various seating options, and access to onboard entertainment and dining.
+It offers various options, including classes of service, various seating options, and access to onboard entertainment and dining.

-The company has been in operation since 1971, and it is currently the only provider of long-distance intercity passenger rail service in the country.
-Amtrak’s trains route network includes 46 states and three Canadian provinces.
+The company has been in operation since 1971 and is currently the only long-distance intercity passenger rail service provider in the country.
+Amtrak’s train route network includes 46 states and three Canadian provinces.

 California Zephyr (Los Angeles to San Francisco)

 The California Zephyr is one of the best long-haul rails for travel because it offers some of the best scenery in the country.

 The route travels through the Glacier National Park, Rocky Mountains, and you can see some of the most beautiful scenery in the United States.
 The train also has a lot of onboard amenities, including a dining car, lounge car, and sleeping car.

 I’ve traveled all over the US by train, which is one of the (if not the) best and most relaxing travel methods.
 The Texas Eagle route starts in Chicago and stops in Springfield, IL, Fort Worth, TX, La Junta, CO, Albuquerque, NM, and stops at Los Angeles, CA, for a layover before heading deep into the Pacific Northwest.
 The journey is long but scenic, and you can see a lot of America this way.